Team-Swamp/BlacksmithSimulator/ReadMe.md

 In this game you are in a RPG world, where you are the blacksmith for the heroes that pass by.

 ## Team
-* Tatum, game developer
+* Tatum: game developer
-* Bas, game developer
+* Bas: game developer & game artist
-* Ryan, game developer
+* Ryan: game developer
-* Bjorn, game artist
+* Bjorn: game artist

 ## Tatum:
 ### Dialogue